annalee/alienplanit/CODEOFCONDUCT.md

 -----------
 Participants asked to stop any harassing behavior are expected to comply immediately.

-The Project Lead is responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+The Project Lead is responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 The Project Lead has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.